AdrienKN/loradata/docs/contribute/gateways.md

 ---
 # Build your own LoRaWAN Gateway

 There are many ways to build a LoRaWAN Gateway.
-In our study case, we want to collect environnemental data from oudoor sensor/ Probabilities that gateways are stored also outdoor to mainain a good commmunication with sensors are high, so we need waterproof gateways.
+In our study case, we want to collect environnemental data from oudoor sensor.
+Probabilities that gateways are stored also outdoor to mainain a good commmunication with sensors are high, so we need waterproof gateways.

 ## Ready-to-use Gateway
 The easiest way to obtain this is to buy a [ready-to-use Gateway](https://sparwan.com/smart-office-/115-passerelle-lorawan-ug63-868m-6974225038176.html).